These scholarships have been established by the Oxford Centre for Islamic Studies to allow graduates to pursue study of benefit to the Muslim world.

 The scholarship will cover 100% of University and college fees and a grant for living costs (of at least £14,296).
 Awards are made for the full duration of your fee liability for the agreed course.

-Decisions are expected to be made by June 2017.
-If you have not heard from us by this time, then please assume that your application has been unsuccessful.
+Successful scholars have been contacted in early June 2017.
+If you have not heard from us then please assume that your application has been unsuccessful.
 Due to the volume of applications that we receive, we regret that we are unable to contact unsuccessful applicants individually or provide feedback on applications.